ignaspakamore/ChemSPX/README.md

+# ChemSPX

-# ChemSPX - a toolkit for sampling and analysing reaction parameter space.
+A toolkit for sampling and analysis of reaction and formulation design parameter spaces.

 ## Features